zxver1000/Grow_App/README.md

 - <h3>Goal : A service that manages home training continuously</h3>

+<br/><br/><br/>

+<h3>Function</h3>

 1. Posture judgment function
 - Real time posture feedback
+- Function to express posture accuracy and the number of exercise users in real time using AI
 <br/>
 2. Exercise introduction function
 - Workout recommendation
 - Calorie consumption by exercise
 <br/>

 3. Youtube video introduction function
 - Link to Youtube videos according to level
 - Record the time to watch the video on the calendar
 - Recommend an exercise YouTuber that you're interested in